 Scorecards as code

 Once Scorecards are incorporated into your regular engineering workflows, they become production-grade tools.
 Scorecards set the benchmarks for how your organization defines “good,” which impacts everything from security standards to on-call rotations.
-Because Scorecards are crucial to achieving and maintaining standards, you likely want to employ some kind of controlled access and version controlling.
+Because Scorecards are crucial to achieving and maintaining standards, you may want to employ controlled access and version controlling.

-With Scorecards as code, you can treat your Scorecard like any other production asset.
-This feature lets you manage Scorecards through , just like you’d manage the entities in your catalogs.
-Every Scorecard has its own YAML file (you can learn more about Scorecard YAML formatting below under ).
-When GitOps is enabled, changes made to Scorecards will appear in , just like when changes are made to other entities.
+With GitOps editing for Scorecards enabled, you manage Scorecards through GitOps, alongside managing the entities in your catalogs.
+Every Scorecard has its own YAML file.
+When GitOps is enabled, changes made to Scorecards will appear in GitOps logs.

 Setting up Scorecards as code

-1. Navigate to then click the Scorecards tab.
+1. Navigate to Settings > GitOps then click the Scorecards tab.

-2. Toggle off the Enable Scorecard UI editor option.
+2. Toggle on the Enable GitOps for Scorecard editing option.

 .